 Where can same sex couples get married?

-Despite many countries legally recognizing same sex couples, some of them still outlaw same-sex marriage.
+Despite many countries legally recognizing LGBT rights, some of them still outlaw same-sex marriage.
 This map shows the clear East/West divide between where you can marry a same-sex partner and where you can’t.
 Colombia legalized same sex marriage in the last year, but it became illegal in Botswana.